DataDog/docker-dd-agent/README.md

 The commands in the **Quick Start** section enable Autodiscovery in auto-conf mode, meaning the Agent will automatically run checks against any containers running images listed in the default check templates.

 To learn more about Autodiscovery, read the [Autodiscovery guide](https://docs.datadoghq.com/guides/autodiscovery/) on the Datadog Docs site.
-To disable it, do not pass the `SD_BACKEND` environment variable when starting docker-dd-agent.
+To disable it, omit the `SD_BACKEND` environment variable when starting docker-dd-agent.

 ### Environment variables